web3dopamine/liberty_website/docs/docs/developers/network-info.md

 # Network Information

-Complete technical details for connecting to and building on Liberty Bitcoin.
+Complete technical details for connecting to and building on Liberty.

 ## Testnet (Current)